Wintry weather is on the way

-Elmira, N.Y.
-(WETM) – Winter weather is on the way.
+Binghamton, N.Y.
+(WIVT) – Winter weather is on the way.
 How much snow do we see?
 Details below:

 TODAY: